jedahan/haiku-wifi/README.md

 ## credits

-haiku wifi was created by jonathan dehan and toby schachman at [art hack day 2012](http://arthackday.net) at [319 scholes](http://319scholes.org/).
+haiku wifi was created by jonathan dahan and toby schachman at [art hack day 2012](http://arthackday.net) at [319 scholes](http://319scholes.org/).

 special thanks to sean mcintyre for lending us a router and tons of assistance with configuration. thanks also to jonathan kiritharan for assistance and josh keay for design ideas.